c565659/MANUAL_AI_SYSTEM/DATABASE/Layout/Manual_Layout_Rules.md

 - Allow guide lines to become confusing.
 - Replace the diagram with a decorative illustration.

-Product Overview and Basic Product Specifications shall remain adjacent.

-They shall be placed on the same page whenever the legal content area can contain both without reducing readability or violating the selected Template File.

-They may be separated only when:

-- The product image would otherwise become unreadable.
-- The part list would become unclear.
-- The specifications would overflow.
-- A locked typography or margin parameter would be violated.

-When separation is unavoidable, Basic Product Specifications shall begin on the immediately following page.

-Unrelated content shall not be inserted between Product Overview and Basic Product Specifications.
+Unrelated content shall never be inserted between Product Overview and Basic Product Specifications.
 ### Product Overview Part-List Columns

 When the Product Overview contains a long numbered part list, use a compact two-column layout when this improves page utilization and readability.